eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 ### RLPx protocol (Transport)

-So far, this article has been refering to the discovering protocol only, but what about the secure information exchange process?
+So far, this article has been referring to the discovering protocol only, but what about the secure information exchange process?
 Well, RLPx is the TCP-based transport protocol that enables secure peer-to-peer communication in the EL.
 It handles connection establishment, and message exchange between Ethereum nodes.
 The name comes from the [RLP serialization format](../EL/RLP.md).

 Before deep diving on the protocol, here it is a summary followed by a digram: